11cafe/comfyui-workspace-manager/README.md

 <img width="402" alt="Screenshot 2024-01-22 at 2 33 00 PM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/061a8463-f7e6-4985-9516-8117d7a5edd5">

-⚠️ **Avoid using multi browser tab** with this extension for now since it may use old versions to overwrite your workflows.
-Make sure you only have one tab opening ComfyUI (127.0.0.1:8188).
-We will have a fundamental fix for this problem in a week

 **Looking for colaborators and coworkers** to develop this ComfyUI project management tool.
 If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com We want to make it easy to **manage, share and deploy** ComfyUI project.

 ## Upcoming Features